DCHamerslag/FACT/README.md

 # Our additions:
 We have added three parameters:
 - --original_data: which is by default no. This means that the model will run on the authors data.
-If yes or y is filled in, the model will first make a similar dataset to that of the authors (same preprocessing techniques).
-Only the shuffling will be different.
+If yes or y is filled in, the model will first make a dataset similar to that of the authors (same preprocessing techniques), where only the shuffling will be different.
+Thereafter the created datasets will be used to run.
 - --rand_seed: which is by default 0.
 This one should be a natural value $(\mathbb{N})$, i.e. a non-negative integer.
 However, a value $\in$ {0,1,2,3} is recommended, since this value is added to the seeds already implemented by the authors.
 - --plot_results: which is by default no. **This one only works if and only if the chosen dataset has been run for all three attacks with the ten epsilons from 0.1 to 1.** Thus this one can only be --plot_results y if all attacks have already been run with the ten epsilons (3 * 10) or if one runs multiple commands with a ; in between.
 Then the last command can include --plot_results y (explained at the bottom).